projectcalico/calico/master/getting-started/docker/tutorials/advanced-policy.md

 ## Background

-With Calico as a Docker network plugin, Calico will create an identically named [profile]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/profile) to represent each Docker network.
+With Calico as a Docker network plugin, Calico uses an identically named [profile]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/profile) to represent each Docker network.
 This profile is applied to each container in that network and the profile is used by Calico to configure access policy for that container.
+The Calico network plugin will automatically create the associated profile if it does not exist when the container is attached to the network.
 By default, the profile contains rules that allow full egress traffic but allow ingress traffic only from containers within the same network and no other source.
 Custom policy for a network can be configured by creating in advance, or editing, the profile associated with the Docker network.